How to Use VLC Media Player for VR and 360° Videos

 How to play VR or 360° videos in VLC

-3. Click on the Media menu, then select Open File.Open Video in VLC Windows 11
+3. Go to the Media menu and click Open File.Open Video in VLC Windows 11

-4. Navigate to the location of your VR or 360° video and click Open.Open VR or 360 video in VLC
+4. Find your VR or 360° video and click Open.Open VR or 360 video in VLC

 Related resource: How to Play Two Videos Side by Side in VLC Media Player